PE vs. EPS – DJIA

 While many analysts (us included) look to forward earnings (soft data) for clues on the future direction of stocks, it also pays to keep an eye on trailing earnings (hard data).
 It tells us what is happening on the current earnings front and the impact on present valuations.
 Click here to see how the current PE ratio on the Dow Jones Industrial Average is impacted by trailing twelve-month earnings per share.

 Stock returns can be volatile during certain periods of fear or exuberance, but produce an average or mean return over long periods of time.
-In this chart, we compare the nominal (actual) performance of stocks relative to the mean return on the Dow Jones Industrial Average from 1988 to date.
+In these charts, we compare the nominal (actual) performance of stocks relative to the mean return on the Dow Jones Industrial Average and the Russell 2000 from 1988 to date.

-All indicies are unmanaged and investors cannot invest directly into an index.
+All indices are unmanaged and investors cannot invest directly into an index.
 Past performance does not guarantee future results.